smillerpy/shoes/README.rst

 #. $ ./manage.py test

+The tests are for store only.
 You may need to follow the following steps to install phantomjs.
 (You may get and error asking for it if that is the case)

-sudo apt-get install software-properties-common sudo apt-get update sudo apt-get install -y python-software-properties python g++ make sudo add-apt-repository -y ppa:chris-lea/node.js sudo apt-get update sudo apt-get install nodejs sudo apt-get install fontconfig sudo npm -g install phantomjs
+#. $ sudo apt-get install software-properties-common
+#. $ sudo apt-get update
+#. $ sudo apt-get install -y python-software-properties python g++ make
+#. $ sudo add-apt-repository -y ppa:chris-lea/node.js
+#. $ sudo apt-get update
+#. $ sudo apt-get install nodejs
+#. $ sudo apt-get install fontconfig
+#. $ sudo npm -g install phantomjs

 Happy evaluating!